jerrymhuang/jerrymhuang/README.md

 I am a doctoral candidate in Architectural Sciences and a researcher in Cognitive Science at Rensselaer Polytechnic Institute.

 My interest spans from Bayesian Machine Learning to Computational Cognitive Modeling, Virtual Reality, Architecture, and Acoustics.
-I also have extensive interdisciplinary research and teaching experience in these areas.

 As a researcher, I make cool things for immersive rooms of all kinds [@craive-lab](https://craive-lab.gitbook.io) [(GitHub)](https://github.com/craive-lab).